Poor man's transcendence for Frobenius traces of elliptic curves

 Some very basic open questions about finite multiple zeta values include the nonvanishing of the latter, which in turn motivate investigating irrationality and even transcendence in the ring~$\cA$.
 First examples of $\cA$-transcendental numbers are discussed in \cite{AF24,LZ25}.
-Though there are two competing concepts of algebraicity in $\cA$\,---\,a na\"\i ve (`combinatorial') one from \cite{AF24} and a truly algebraic one introduced by Rosen in \cite{Ro20} (see also \cite{RTTY24}), we focus our attention only on the latter.
+Though there are two competing concepts of algebraicity in $\cA$\,---\,a na\"\i ve (`combinatorial') one from \cite{AF24} and a truly algebraic one introduced by Rosen in \cite{Ro20} (see also \cite{RTTY24}), we mainly focus our attention only on the latter (see, however, Remark~\ref{anonym} for the complete story).
 Roughly speaking, an algebraic element $\bt$ in $\cA$ originates from a $C$-finite sequence $(t_m)_{m\gg1}\in\mathbb Q^\infty$, that is, from a sequence satisfying a linear recursion with constant rational coefficients.
 More formally, we have the following criterion to detect the algebraicity.

 \begin{prop}[{\cite[Theorem 1.1]{Ro20}}] Let $\bt=(t_p)_{p\in\cP}\in\cA$.
 The following conditions are equivalent. \begin{itemize} \item[(i)] The element $\bt$ is a finite algebraic number. \item[(ii)] There exists a Galois extension $L/\mathbb Q$ and a map $\phi\colon\Gal(L/\mathbb Q)\to L$ satisfying